 Until fairly recently the only thing a person intent on murderer really had to worry about was leaving their fingerprints at the scene, and that risk could be negated by the simple expedient of wearing gloves.
 Today, would-be murderers have to negotiate a minefield of evidential hazards and risks to stand any chance of avoiding detection.
 They have to avoid being caught on CCTV as they travel to and from the murder scene (which means avoiding motorways, gas stations, shops, ATMs and other locations that are likely to have have cameras in operation).
 They have to remember to turn their mobile phone off, and make sure that the car they are driving doesn’t have an anti-theft tracking device installed.
 At the murder scene they have to be careful not to leave their DNA – including saliva, blood, hairs and so on – or fibres of any kind that could possibly be traced back to them.
 This is a lot more difficult than it sounds.
 A single eyelash is enough to put someone behind bars for the rest of his or her life.
 They also have to worry about tyre tracks, ballistic analysis and gunpowder residue (if they are using a firearm), blood stains, even satellite photos (which can be used to prove, for example, that their car wasn’t where they claim it was at the time of the murder) – and, of course, they still have to avoid leaving their fingerprints at the scene.

-The most significant development in recent decades has been the proliferation of information and communication technology.
 Whereas previously the police apprehended criminals by following their physical trail, they are now just as likely to catch them by following their digital trail.
 It is virtually impossible now for a person to go anywhere, or carry out a transaction of any kind, without leaving a permanent electronic record of their movements.
 Every phone call and text message is logged.
 Every item purchased in a shop has a bar code which can be used to discover when and where the item was bought, and every receipt is time and date stamped.
 Every visit to a bar, a restaurant, a bank – or just about any place of business – is routinely recorded on CCTV.
 Surveillance cameras are everywhere, and increasingly they are being used in conjunction with facial and car license plate recognition systems.
 The days when a murder suspect could claim that they were in a different town at the time the murder was committed are over.

 One final point (or should I say “just one more thing”?).
 The quality of a defendant’s legal representation can make all the difference in the world as to whether or not they get convicted.
 A good lawyer – which invariably means an expensive lawyer – can often persuade a jury to return a not guilty verdict even when the evidence pointing to the defendant’s guilt appears to be overwhelming.
 Most murder suspects make self-incriminating statements to the police before they get to see a lawyer, and they are more likely to be convicted on their own evidence than on the evidence found at the scene.
 So while in theory the same laws may apply equally to the rich and the poor, the conviction rate – especially for murder – is certainly a lot lower among those who can afford top class legal counsel.
 In fact the wealthier a person is, the less likely they are to be arrested, face criminal charges, be found guilty, be given a custodial sentence, or be denied parole.
 This sifting process means that a wealthy person is three to four times more likely to get away with murder than a poor one.